-The Group believes that directors, senior executives and employees should be paid fair, competitive and appropriately structured remuneration in the best interests of shareholders.
-It also recognises that its remuneration philosophy has a direct effect on the behaviour of employees and that it has to support delivery of the Group's strategy.
-The remuneration policy continues to be driven by the principles of developing a performance culture and motivating and retaining critical talent.
+Murray & Roberts believes that directors, senior executives and employees should be paid fair, competitive and appropriately structured remuneration in the best interests of shareholders.
+It also recognises that its remuneration philosophy has a direct effect on the behaviour of employees and that it has to support delivery of the Group's business strategy.
+The remuneration policy continues to be driven by the principles of developing a performance culture and motivating and retaining key and critical talent.

-The remuneration policy is aligned to the Group strategy, which aims to deliver enhanced shareholder value through growth in profitability and cash flows.
-This strategy focuses the Group on selected international natural resource market sectors, the diversification of the Group's business model, the delivery of project, commercial management and safety excellence, and enhanced performance and diversity of the Group's employees.
+The Murray & Roberts remuneration policy is aligned to the Group strategy, which aims to deliver enhanced shareholder value through growth in profitability and cash flows.
+This strategy focuses the Group on selected international natural resource market sectors, the diversification of the Group's business model, the delivery of project, commercial management and safety excellence, enhanced performance and diversity of the Group's employees.

-The remuneration policy applies to all businesses in the Group, to ensure consistency and fairness in remuneration.
-Some flexibility is permitted to acknowledge differences across businesses with varying market conditions, and external benchmarking per business platform.
+Murray & Roberts' remuneration policy applies to all businesses in the Group to ensure consistency and fairness in remuneration.
+Some flexibility, however, is allowed to acknowledge differences across businesses with varying market conditions, and external benchmarking per business platform.